 Resources from the American Association of Museum Volunteers include guidelines for managing the safety and effectiveness of volunteers.
 This short (but helpful!) guide for utilizing museum volunteers from Museum Hack will help you manage your volunteer staff to secure lasting, beneficial relationships.

 Want to go even deeper into your organization’s relationship with its volunteers?
-Tabetha Debo’s paper “Volunteers in Museums: Are Small Museums Utilizing Volunteer Management Policies?”provides useful overviews of volunteer recruiting, management, and retention practices.
+Tabetha Debo’s paper “Volunteers in Museums: Are Small Museums Utilizing Volunteer Management Policies?” provides useful overviews of volunteer recruiting, management, and retention practices.

-Lastly, it’s important to remember that volunteer labor should not replace qualified, paid professionals in positions that require their expertise.
+It’s important to remember that volunteer labor should not replace qualified, paid professionals in positions that require their expertise.
 Read this article from the American Alliance of Museums to find out why.

 If you have an older volunteer workforce, as many small museums do, this article from The Chronicle of Philanthropy focusing on using the strengths of older volunteers may also be useful.